A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Results

-\paragraph{LitePath enables efficient deployment on resource-constrained edge devices.} To quantify practical efficiency, PFMs were deployed on an NVIDIA RTX 3090 and an Nvidia Jetson Orin Nano Super to evaluate performance under constrained hardware conditions.
+\paragraph{LitePath enables efficient deployment on resource-constrained edge devices.} To quantify practical efficiency, PFMs were deployed on an NVIDIA RTX 3090 and an NVIDIA Jetson Orin Nano Super to evaluate performance under constrained hardware conditions.
 The Jetson device functions as a representative low-power edge platform (25W rated power, 8GB unified memory).
 Evaluating model performance on such a device provides a direct measure of deployability for widespread adoption in real-world settings.
 For this evaluation, we generate dummy slides containing 30,000 patches each and apply half‑precision (FP16) computation to measure PFM throughput (Fig.~\ref{fig:results_efficiency}d).
 LitePath achieves a throughput of 645 slides per hour on the RTX 3090 and 208 slides per hour on the Jetson device.
 On the Jetson device, LitePath (208 slides/h) is 104.5 times faster than Virchow2 (1.99 slides/h).
 Moreover, LitePath's throughput on the Jetson device is 12.2 times higher than Virchow2’s throughput on the RTX 3090 (17.1 slides/hour).
-Given the thousands of slides generated daily in tertiary hospitals, LitePath was the only evaluated model capable of reliably supporting routine clinical workloads on edge hardware.
-In contrast, the significantly lower throughput of other PFMs imposes limitations on their real-world deployment.
+Under the standardized 30,000-patch benchmark, LitePath was the only evaluated model whose measured edge-device throughput exceeded a reference load of 3,000 slides per day.
+In contrast, the lower throughput of the other PFMs limited their feasibility on the tested edge platform under the same standardized setting.